codecrafters-io/grep-tester/docs/grep-breakdown.md

 ## Notes

 - GNU grep doesn't guarantee the sorting order of output; it processes files in filesystem order.
-Your `grep` can output matching lines in any order
+Your `grep` can output matching lines in any order.
 - The filepath prefix is relative to the directory passed as an argument to the `-r` flag
 ---